An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: IGM evolution

 \section{IGM evolution}

 We plot the redshift evolution of each IGM parameter for all 30 training simulations in gray lines in figure \ref{fig:igmevol}, with the central simulation shown in red.
 The values in red are used to provide a fiducial model for the marginalisation over the IGM described in section \ref{sec:sampler}.
+The mean flux, $\langle F \rangle$ is found by averaging over the flux transmission fraction in every line-of-sight pixel of a given snapshot.
+To calculate the thermal parameters, $\sigma_T$ and $\gamma$, the particle snapshot data is binned in the $\mathrm{log}_{10}T-\mathrm{log}_{10}\Delta_b$ plane, where $T$ is in units of $\mathrm{K}$.
+We then perform a linear fit to the mode within the range $-1.5<\mathrm{log}_{10}\Delta_b<0.5$ to obtain values for $T_0$ and $\gamma$ from equation \ref{eq:tdr}. $T_0$ is then converted into a value for $\sigma_T$ using equation \ref{eq:sigt}.
+In order to calculate the pressure smoothing scale, $k_F$, we follow the approach in ref. \cite{Kulkarni2015}.
+We calculate the real-space Lyman-$\alpha$ forest 3D flux power spectrum, $\Delta^2_F(k)$, and fit an exponential cutoff of the following form: